JusticeRage/freedomfighting/README.md

      --ip IP, -i IP        The IP address to remove from the logs.
      --hostname HOSTNAME   The hostname of the user to wipe.
 Defaults to the rDNS of the IP.
+     --regexp REGEXP, -r REGEXP
+                           A regular expression to select log lines to delete (optional)

      --verbose, -v         Print debug messages.
      --check, -c           If present, the user will be asked to confirm each deletion from the logs.